 Mothers of MITA

 Madwomen in the Attic was founded in 2017 by two sisters, Jessica Lowell Mason and Melissa Bennett.
-Both Melissa and Jessica are mothers, and their intention in starting MITA was to serve and empower women, girls, and queer people, to hold up a loudspeaker to voices that have been institutionally silenced, and to advocate for social change.
+Both Melissa and Jessica are mothers, and their intention in starting MITA was to serve and empower women, girls, and gender-non-conforming people, to hold up a loudspeaker to voices that have been institutionally silenced, and to advocate for social change.
 MITA is a completely voluntary and non-monetarily-compensatory labor of love that continues the grassroots resistance against patriarchal coercive psychiatric practices, as inspired by the work and life of Virginia Woolf.